 The Company currently has no source of revenues, and therefore is dependent on external financing to fund activities.
 In order to carry future projects and pay for administrative costs, the Company will spend its existing working capital and raise additional funds as needed.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the year ended June 30, 2012.
+There were no changes in the Company's approach to capital management during the six months ended December 31, 2012.
 The Company is not subject to external imposed capital requirements.